 There was, however, a mile or so of near-continuous views of Mount Hood.
 Down in one of the mountain’s canyons, a creek filled with dirt poured over a waterfall and down the canyon, erosion at work.

 The trail crosses a short distance behind Timberline Lodge, a hotel on the mountain that primarily caters to ski lodgers, and also serves as a conference center.
 It also served as the exterior for the hotel in The Shining.
 (They play the movie every night at one of the bars.)
 As I arrived, a number of antique cars lined its parking lot (one of them spewing a noxious cloud of exhaust as two people worked on it), and plenty of children were getting off of some sort of ski camp.
 I checked into my room around 5, and got a shower, which was one of the best I’ve had on the trail.

 A bit stiff, I made my way to the lodge’s dining room, where I had dinner.
 It was expensive, but the food was very good.
 For some reason, I opted to do a room charge, rather than paying with my credit card.
 In a first for me, the server asked to see my room key so he could put the correct room number down on the slip.
 That’s a nice measure to ensure the correct room is charged, and more places should do that, I think, but when most hotels have moved to swipe cards rather than old-fashioned locks and keys, that might be a bit impractical.

-The lodge has a guest laundry available free of charge (which was nice, considering how expensive the lodge is), though there is only a single pair of washer and dryer, so there was a small line when I went.
-As a result, I didn’t bother to wait for the dryer to finish; I just hung my wet clothes up in my room, and hoped they’d dry by morning.
-(It was a bit warm in my room, so I figured there was a good chance they would.)
+The lodge has a guest laundry available free of charge (which was nice, considering how expensive the lodge is), though there is only a single washer and dryer, so there was a small line when I went.
+As a result, I didn’t bother to wait for the dryer to finish; I just hung my partially-dry clothes up in my room, and hoped they’d dry by morning.
+It was a bit warm in my room, so I figured there was a good chance they would.
 Worst case, I can always take them to the dryer tomorrow morning.